-Smartphones are great for being connected to the rest of the world whenever you need to be, but it can get a bit much when it constantly bombards you with notifications.
+Smartphones are great for being connected to the rest of the world whenever you need to be, but it can get a bit much when you are constantly bombarded with notifications.
 These notifications are generally quite useful but it can be a bit overwhelming when it doesn't seem to ever stop.
 Luckily, Android has a solution.
 Read on to find out how to manage your notifications in Android.

 Why should you manage your notifications?